We are working on updating this book for the latest version. Some content might be out of date.

 query, meaning that it knows how to deal with both full-text fields and exact-value fields.

-That said, the main use case for the match
+That said, the main use case for the match query is for full-text search.
+So

 let’s take a look at how full-text search works with a simple example.